Sandmountain/RollerCoasterSimulation/README.md

 ## TNM085 - Roller Coaster Simulation
-In the folder - "RollerCosterSim - Program" the executable file lays.
+In the folder - "RollerCosterSim - Program" an executable file lays to play the Unity simulation.
 It should be run in windowed mode, but if run in fullscreen, ALT+F4 needs to be used in order to quit the program.